 If you’re not where you want to be in terms of new business, there is probably a reason for that.
 So set your expectations accordingly.
 That doesn’t mean settling for mediocrity or poor performance.
 However, think about the factors above and what success should look like.
 If you already have blue-chip clients and a unique service that saves tons of money for clients you are likely to get more opportunities than a start-up with no credentials in a crowded market.
 So utilize the factors above to turn things in your favour but set realistic expectations and be patient.

 12. Giving up too soon

 You have to measure the success of all of your marketing activities.
-If you are doing outbound calling and you can see that a pipeline is building with warm contacts that have expressed an interest, don’t stop.
+If you are doing the outbound calling and you can see that a pipeline is building with warm contacts that have expressed an interest, don’t stop.
 That doesn’t mean continue ad infinitum but, based on evidence (see points 7 and 8 above) to support continuation, make sure you work through the cycle.
-If it isn’t working, by all means make some changes.
-However, it may be that budgets are planned in September so a call in April may be too soon.
+If it isn’t working, by all means, make some changes.
+However, it may be that budgets are planned for September so a call in April may be too soon.
 On the other hand, a call in April may sow the seeds and enable the calls in September to be targeted and more productive.
 So, make sure you use the tools at your disposal, measure and track success and don’t give up too soon.